Honey & Citrus Salt Scrub: Super exfoliating body scrubs with bright cheerful scents.

 Oh honey.
 It’s sweet.
 It’s golden.
 It’s a natural gift thanks to its marvelous versatility and seemingly endless list of benefits.
 When it comes to natural and DIY skin care, honey is an ingredient that I reach for again and again.

-Honey is a special type of moisturizer called a humectant.
+Honey is the star in my Honey & Citrus Salt Scrub recipe.
+It’s a special type of moisturizer called a humectant.
 Humectants, like honey, draw moisture in and keep it there, which can help enhance almost any homemade beauty recipe.
-While nutritive oils and butters, like sweet almond oil or shea butter, condition the skin beautifully, pairing them with honey can help lock that moisture in making your natural skin care recipe even better.
+While nutritive oils and butter, like sweet almond oil or shea butter, condition the skin beautifully, pairing them with honey can help lock that moisture in making your natural skin care recipe even better.

-I added honey to the scrub to increase it moisturizing benefit.
+I added honey to Honey & Citrus Salt Scrub to increase its moisturizing benefit.
 An added bonus of using honey is its sweet aroma and beautiful golden color.
 You can use any variety of honey in a DIY skin care recipe like this one.
 All varieties of honey have the same humectant properties so I usually use whatever honey I have in my pantry for cooking.
 Since you only need a tiny bit for most skin care recipes I’ll even dip into my higher end honey stash without remorse.